pavelnovel/white-logo-converter/README.md

 # White Logo Converter

 Convert logo colors to white while **creating transparency from white areas** (perfect for logo letter holes) using ImageMagick.
-Supports PNG, JPG, and WebP formats.
+Supports PNG, JPG, WebP, and AVIF formats.
 Includes both a desktop UI with adjustable settings and CLI interface.

 ## Prerequisites